rchakode/kube-opex-analytics/docs/prometheus-exporter-grafana-dashboard.md

 > When the paramater `prometheusOperator` is enabled during the deployment (see Helm [values.yaml](./helm/kube-opex-analytics/values.yaml) file), you have nothing to do as the scraping should be automatically configured by the deployed `Prometheus ServiceMonitor`.

 ## Default Grafana Dashboard
-There is an official Grafana dashboard which can be downloaded [here](https://grafana.com/dashboards/10282).
+There is an official Grafana dashboard available in the [./third-parties/grafana/](https://github.com/rchakode/kube-opex-analytics/tree/main/third-parties/grafana) folder.

 The dashboard looks as below and is designed to work out-of-the box with the [Prometheus exporter](#prometheus-exporter).
 It would just require a couple of minutes to make it work.